Mbaye Diagne (footballer): Neom

 On 16 July 2024, Diagne joined newly promoted Saudi First Division side Neom.

+Amed SK

+On 9 August 2025, Diagne returned to Turkey and signed a two-year contract with TFF 1.
+Lig side Amedspor.

 International career

 In March 2018, Diagne revealed that he left Chinese side Tianjin TEDA for Kasımpaşa to further his chances of playing for Senegal national team and further his chances of impressing to gain a place in the 2018 FIFA World Cup squad.
 On 17 May 2018, Diagne missed out on the World Cup squad after being overlooked by manager Aliou Cissé.

 On 9 September 2018, Diagne made his debut for Senegal in a 2–2 draw against Madagascar in a 2019 Africa Cup of Nations qualifier, coming on in the last minute as a substitute for Moussa Konaté.